 A lot of practitioners are put off by the cost of hiring an agency, but at the end of the day, the money you spend with an agency is an investment in your practice – an investment with returns you can see monthly.
 Why not spend R2.00 to get R5.00 back?

 Most medical professionals who own practices will define themselves as practitioners and not entrepreneurs.
 When, in fact, they are equal parts doctor and businessman.

 Set aside time to focus on learning about commerce and the economics of your business.
 Identify its strengths and weaknesses, find opportunities for growth and diagnose possible threats.

-    You don’t need to do any formal courses or get specialized training – you can learn a lot from books, YouTube and podcasts.
+You don’t need to do any formal courses or get specialized training – you can learn a lot from books, YouTube videos and podcasts.
 If you need any additional assistance, Avily consultants are happy to run an analysis on your business and provide feedback and suggestions for further growth.